Jump right in:

 I expected updates to get smaller and smaller over time, yet this is the largest I have made.
 1,151 new page scans have been added.
 This is mostly due to really going through Out of Print Archive and discovering a mysterious archive.
 I have also split a few more letter pages and redistributed a few split letters to be more even.

 A total of 53 (or so, it became very difficult to keep track of) new magazines now have scans.
 One of these is WalMart GameCenter, which I wasn’t sure I should include.
 It is something given away for free by WalMart to entice people to buy games, but it does have the typical sections of a video game magazine, with a smaller page count.
-There’s typicaly a single game review per issue and they seem pretty fair and in line with other reviews so I decided to include them.
+There’s typically a single game review per issue and they seem pretty fair and in line with other reviews so I decided to include them.
 This is the newest magazine included in the archive, making Soul Hackers 2 the newest game to have a review.

 Fifty-nine new games have reviews: